 The huge sense of loss felt from property damage is not lost on PuroClean specialists.
 Our restoration specialists and owners make special efforts to be extremely empathetic to those who have suffered property damage and could be emotionally vulnerable.
 This particular type of cleanup calls for added care and sympathy.
 Our technicians truly empathize with the clients that are unfortunately experiencing loss from this unthinkable situation.

 The RapidDefense™ Program by PuroClean is the absolute most efficient way to clean, which involves using of EPA approved hospital-grade disinfectants in public locations.
 This cleaning process helps halt the spread of pathogen-based sickness germs, like Influenza, Norovirus, and the 2019 Novel coronavirus (COVID-19).
 These cleaning methods use Environmental Protection Agency-registered, safe cleaning solutions to give up to three months of safe-guard against pathogens.
 Contact PuroClean before an outbreak can occur, and to help you provide the cleanest premises possible.

-If your home or business requires biohazard restoration, contact PuroClean and our team of technicians to thoroughly clean and restore your contaminated areas.
+If your home or business requires biohazard cleanup, contact PuroClean and our team of technicians to thoroughly clean and restore your contaminated areas.
 PuroClean technicians will sufficiently restore your contamination and damage using state-of-the-art techniques and equipment.

-The high standard of PuroClean’s restoration services, the timeliness that we can deliver a finished project, and our authentic compassion all exhibit why we are the perfect choice for your biohazard remediation cleanup needs.
+The high standard of PuroClean’s restoration services, the timeliness that we can deliver a finished project, and our authentic compassion all exhibit why we are the perfect choice for your biohazard cleanup needs.
 PuroClean vows to rescue and restore all properties within our service areas.